parrt/msds501/notes/computation.md

 *if item is a book then remove book from inventory list*<br>
 *if item is a book then let total be cost + tax*

 The key elements of a conditional statement are: the conditional expression and the operation(s) to perform if true.
 For the else-clause variant, we have the conditional expression, the operation to perform if true, and the operation to perform if the condition is false.
+When mapping a real-world problem to a conditional statement, your goal is to identify the conditional expression and the operations.
 A template for conditional execution looks like:

 if *condition*:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*operation 1*<br>